TheAenema/The-Run-Cinematic-Project/ReadMe.md

 - Looped Mesh Animation using Vertex Animation Texture (VAT)

 ## Credits
-Some models used in this cutscene are downloaded from [CGTrader](https://www.cgtrader.com/free-3d-models) and Quixel Megascan
+Some models used in this cutscene are downloaded from [CGTrader](https://www.cgtrader.com/free-3d-models) and Quixel MegaScan

 -----
 Created & Designed by Hamid.Memar (MemarDesign™ LLC.)